Complete and bring the following items indicated on this checklist.

 - If the U.S. citizen parent was naturalized, he/she must bring the original Certificate of Naturalization.

-□ Evidence of physical presence
+□ Evidence of physical presence (can be originals or photocopies)

 - If only one of the parents is a U.S. citizen, he/she must bring proof of physical presence in the United States prior to the child’s birth.
 Primary evidence that may establish your physical presence in the U.S. include: Transcripts from high school and/or college, Wage Statements, and DD214 Separation Statement (for Military Members).
 Secondary evidence includes: Credit Card Bills, Utility bills, Tax forms, Airline ticket stubs, and former/current passport showing stamps.
 Please note that this list is not exhaustive.
 If you are unable to provide sufficient evidence, the application may be placed on hold until you submit further documentation.